Posted by Alvaro

 Posted by Alvaro under: News

 If your school or county is interested in this offer, just contact us.
 We’ll create an account for each school with access to the whole site.
-Please notice that even if a school doesn’t renew its subscription (the renewal fee for 2013/14 is $20 per school), all its Spanish teachers will have access to our current content for an unlimited period of time.
+Please notice that even if a school doesn’t renew its subscription (the renewal fee for 2013/14 was $20 per school, and only $10 for 2014/15), all its Spanish teachers will have access to our current content for an unlimited period of time.

 We encourage school districts, teachers and schools to email us to open their doors to the Hispanic world.